wgtechlabs/unthread-discord-bot/README.md

 - Verify your `REDIS_URL` is correctly formatted
 - Test Redis connectivity independently
-- Redis is optional for basic functionality but recommended for production
+- Redis is now required for application functionality and data persistence

 ### Reporting Issues